Robot: Industrial robots (manipulating)

 "an automatically controlled, reprogrammable, multipurpose, manipulator programmable in three or more axes, which may be either fixed in place or mobile for use in industrial automation applications."

 This definition is used by the International Federation of Robotics, the European Robotics Research Network (EURON) and many national standards committees.

+The industrial robots in food and drink processing plants are used for tasks such as feeding machines, packaging, and palletizing, which have replaced many manual, physical tasks.
+The complexity of digital skills required by workers varies depending on the level of automation and the specific tasks involved.

 Service robot

 Most commonly industrial robots are fixed robotic arms and manipulators used primarily for production and distribution of goods.
 The term "service robot" is less well-defined.
 The International Federation of Robotics has proposed a tentative definition, "A service robot is a robot which operates semi- or fully autonomously to perform services useful to the well-being of humans and equipment, excluding manufacturing operations."

 Educational (interactive) robots

 Robots are used as educational assistants to teachers.
 From the 1980s, robots such as turtles were used in schools and programmed using the Logo language.

 There are robot kits like Lego Mindstorms, BIOLOID, OLLO from ROBOTIS, or BotBrain Educational Robots can help children to learn about mathematics, physics, programming, and electronics.
 Robotics have also been introduced into the lives of elementary and high school students in the form of robot competitions with the company FIRST (For Inspiration and Recognition of Science and Technology).
 The organization is the foundation for the FIRST Robotics Competition, FIRST Tech Challenge, FIRST Lego League Challenge and FIRST Lego League Explore competitions.

 There have also been robots such as the teaching computer, Leachim (1974).
-Leachim was an early example of speech synthesis using the using the Diphone synthesis method.
+Leachim was an early example of speech synthesis using the Diphone synthesis method.
 2-XL (1976) was a robot shaped game / teaching toy based on branching between audible tracks on an 8-track tape player, both invented by Michael J. Freeman.
 Later, the 8-track was upgraded to tape cassettes and then to digital.